haykasy/pyweb/readme.txt

-it's first website by python3 and by kasy i would try my best to growing. lession1 learn how to read news`
+it's first website by python3 and by kasy i would try my best to growing. a teacher teach me how to code,thank liaoxuefeng,thanks today is 2016.10.12